 THE BOARD OF TRUSTEES

 Final responsibility and authority for financial management at Hometown rests with the Board of Trustees.
-The Board is made up of one pastor, the Finance Director, the Operations Manager and a lay person from each of our five locations.
-The Board carries out their responsibility in a number of ways:
+The Board is made up of two pastors, the Finance Director, and a lay person from each of our three campuses.
+In addition, the Executive Pastor is a non-voting member of the Board.
+The Board fulfills their responsibility in a number of ways by:

 1. Approving the annual operating budget.